Sargon of Akkad: Familiar and Legendary Tales of a Famous Mesopotamian King

 It is from a text known as the Epic of the King of the Battle that we hear of Sargon’s campaign in Anatolia, which was carried out following a request by his merchants there to protect them from the king of Purshahanda (a site yet to be identified).
 The text also states that Sargon crossed the Mediterranean and ended up in Cyprus.

 Sargon himself allegedly wrote of his military prowess, stating:

 “In my old age of 55, all the lands revolted against me, and they besieged me in Agade but the old lion still had teeth and claws, I went forth to battle and defeated them: I knocked them over and destroyed their vast army.
 Now, any king who wants to call himself my equal, wherever I went, let him go!”

 - The Iron Army: Assyria - Terrifying Military of the Ancient World - Part I

 - Everything he Touched Turned to Gold: The Myth and Reality of King Midas

 - Previously Unknown Lines to the Epic of Gilgamesh discovered in Stolen Cuneiform Tablet

 What is Sargon Most Famous for?
 His Legacy

 One of the consequences of Sargon’s conquests was the facilitation of trade.
 Sargon controlled the cedar forests of Lebanon and the silver mines of Anatolia, which provided him with valuable raw material.
 These were used for trade in the Indus Valley Civilization, as well as civilizations in Oman and along the Gulf.

-Sargon is said to have died of natural causes, and was succeeded by his son, Rimush.
-The empire that he founded lasted for about a century and a half, and came to an end when it was displaced by the Gutian dynasty of Sumer during the 22nd century BC.
+Sargon is said to have died of natural causes and was succeeded by his son, Rimush.
+The empire that he founded lasted for about a century and a half, but came to an end when it was displaced by the Gutian dynasty of Sumer during the 22nd century BC.